MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

 1. Open [solution explorer](/powerapps/maker/model-driven-apps/advanced-navigation#solution-explorer).
 1. On the left navigation pane, select **Processes**.
 1. On the **Actions** toolbar, select **New**.
-1. In the **Create Process**  dialog box, complete the required fields:
+1. In the **Create Process**  dialog box, complete the required columns:

     - Enter a process name.
 The name of the process doesn’t need to be unique, but it should be meaningful for people who need to choose a process.
 You can change this later.